Who Are Architype?

 - Passivhaus design review, advice and analysis on other architects’ projects from design through to certification.

-- Specialist Environmental Consultancy Services – including energy analysis, daylight and ventilation modeling, and embodied carbon analysis.
+- Expert Consultancy Services – a full range of consultancy services through PERFORM+ including zero and embodied carbon analysis, energy in use, daylight and ventilation modeling, and embodied carbon analysis.

 - BIM (Building Information Modeling) – offered as part of our own design, and also as a co-ordination service across the entire project and design team.